dogbertai/wowactionbars/README.md

 Numbers next to spells are talents and their level.

 H next to spells are PVP spells.
-This still needs work.

 Orange spells are interchangeable across the talent row.